RAM-4/RAM-4/README.md

 ## Hi there 👋

 Professional background in full stack web development (Javascript, Typescript) using popular front-end frameworks like Vue (2.x) and Angular (17/18).
-I did some cross-platform mobile development too using Cordova / Ionig.
+I did some cross-platform mobile development too using Cordova / Ionic.
 I've got experience with Node for the back-end.

 - 📚 I'm willing to focus on learning DevOps ways and best practices.
 For now I am messing with Python !